 The night was dark except the lights from pubs and stripper clubs.
 Smoke filled the sky as the scum of the streets crawled out of their holes.
 With confidence Amaris walked slowly, even if she looked short for her age her ego was not at all as little.
-She walked past the dirt that littered the side walks, their temples pulsed with annoyance at her arrogance but one look at the words on her back made them freeze and shrink into the alleyways.
+She walked past the dirt that littered the side walks, their temples pulsed with annoyance at her arrogance but one look made them freeze and shrink into the alleyways.
 At first when she came to these parts everyone challenged her, they weren't very, ah friendly.
 But through a long talk they had come to an understanding.

 This was all a big fantasy dream for her, and at first she had often gotten beaten down repeatedly.
 But every night she came here she improved and every night one more person would be added to the people that feared her.
 It felt invigorating, she truly felt alive, this was a way to live, a way to decrease all of her pent up anger her boredom.
 At the thought her mouth turned into a wolfish smile of sharp fangs and her eyes were crimson under the moonlight.
 She needed to put herself at rest, her fists needed something to do.
 She walked down various alleys, she circled for thirty minutes but still no one would call her out, no one would tick her off enough to start a brawl.
 She ground her teeth in frustration, I guess she thought what they call the loneliness of the king...HA! or dictator is more like it.
 She laughed dryly, her awful attempt at amusing herself.
 After thinking she decided to circle around ounce more.